luke-hays/astro-mapper/README.md

 # Astro Mapper

-Astro Mapper is a tool for obtaining exposed sourcemaps in Astro codebases that are vulnerable as described in [CVE-2024-56159](https://www.cve.org/CVERecord?id=CVE-2024-56159).
+Astro Mapper is a tool for obtaining exposed sourcemaps containing server side code in Astro codebases.
+This vulnerablity is described in [CVE-2024-56159](https://www.cve.org/CVERecord?id=CVE-2024-56159).

 This tool is for educational purposes only.